ikcb/hackremind/readme.md

    <br>

-Join [our Discord Server][1] and follow **#upcoming-competitions** to add the channel's updates to your server.
+Join [our Discord Server][1] and follow **#upcoming-competitions** to add the channel's notifications to your server.

 </details>